blahcat/blahcat.github.io/content/2016-06-13-armpwn-challenge.md

 Full RelRO:                                       Yes
 ```

 And on top of all those, ASLR is on.
-Given the target is 32 bits, bruteforce is a
+Given the target is 32 bits, brute-force is a
 realistic approach, although inelegant.
 One (or more) memory leak(s) can defeat
 PIC & ASLR, let's look for those first.